Acting Lebanese prime minister steps down, setting back efforts to form government

 The failure to form a government only exacerbated a series of crises that have staggered the country.
 Lebanon’s economic crisis has been building for years, sparking months of anti-government protests.
 The coronavirus pandemic is also worsening, putting further strain on a health system that lost multiple hospitals in the August blast.

-Inflation has soared and the Lebanese Pound, which has already lost about 80 percent of its value, fell again on the news of Adib’s departure.
-It was trading at 8,200 pounds to the U.S. Dollar on the black market Saturday, far below the official 1,500 pounds to the dollar.
+Inflation has soared and the Lebanese pound, which has already lost about 80 percent of its value, fell again on the news of Adib’s departure.
+It was trading at 8,200 pounds to the U.S. dollar on the black market Saturday, far below the official 1,500 pounds to the dollar.

+Macron, who visited Beirut twice following the August explosion, has pinned French aid to Lebanon’s ability to break its long cycle of corruption and mismanagement under the leadership of sectarian elites.

+International aid groups and donor nations meeting this week on the sidelines of the United Nations General Assembly called on the parties to continue their efforts to find a new governing structure.

+“These convergent efforts must continue as long as necessary,” French Foreign Minister Jean-Yves Le Drian urged the video gathering.

+Earlier, Le Drian had warned that failure to reach an agreement and unlock foreign assistance at such a moment of crisis risked “the disappearance of Lebanon.”

-Nader and Sarah Dadouch contributed from Beirut.
+Nader Durgham and Sarah Dadouch contributed from Beirut.